 Describe how you plan to pursue your academic interests and why you want to explore them at USC specifically.
 Please feel free to address your first- and second-choice major selections.

+I have always been fascinated by the intricacies of the natural world and the impact of biological processes on our daily lives.
 I look forward to involving myself in research with the Biology department at USC, obtaining new biological knowledge and skills essential to helping my community back home.
-I have always been fascinated by the intricacies of the natural world and the impact that biological processes have on our daily lives.

 I hope to continue my exploration of the field by working with renowned researchers at USC, such as Professor Andrew Gracey, whose work focuses on understanding the molecular mechanisms underlying human diseases.
-This will give me the opportunity to gain a deeper understanding of biological processes and develop new techniques for diagnosing and treating a variety of conditions.
+This will help me gain a deeper understanding of biological processes and develop new techniques for diagnosing and treating a variety of conditions.

-USC's academic offerings, including BISC 110g's laboratory course on genetics, will provide me with hands-on experience in cutting-edge techniques and allow me to apply my knowledge to real-world problems.
-In particular, I am interested in using my skills to address health disparities in underserved communities, such as the implementation of community-based health screenings to detect and prevent the spread of disease.
+USC's academic offerings, including BISC 110g's laboratory course on genetics, will give hands-on experience in cutting-edge techniques and allow me to apply my knowledge to real-world problems.
+I am interested in using my skills to address health disparities in underserved communities, such as the implementation of community-based health screenings to detect and prevent the spread of disease.

-I am also eager to become involved with USC's community outreach programs, such as the Trojan Health Volunteers, which work to improve access to healthcare for those in need.
+I am also eager to join USC's community outreach programs, such as the Trojan Health Volunteers, which work to improve access to healthcare for those in need.
 Through these programs, I hope to use my knowledge and skills to make a meaningful impact on the health and well-being of those around me.

 Studying at USC, a world-renowned institution with a strong commitment to interdisciplinary research and community engagement, is a crucial stepping stone in my academic and personal goals.
 I am excited to embark on this journey and contribute my talents to the university community.